Francis-Fan-create/SCaSML/README.md

 ```

 9. View your results in the `results/(your equation)/(certain dimension)/` folder and on wandb
-10. (Optional) Repeat steps 6-9 for `further_training.py` after the weights of `experiment_run.py` are generated to get further trained weights using L_inf training.

 10. Replace `results/` by `results_full_history/` to replace the quadrature MLP solver by the full_history MLP solver.

 11. If you still have problems, please submit it to **Issues**.

 ## Project Structure